-The similarity and difference among these methods are summarized in the figure on the right.
-The most simplest model is to directly detect the association between a phenotype (y) and markers (Si) one at a time, where i=1 to m, and m is number of markers.
+Currently, GAPIT has implemented more than ten models.
+The similarity and difference among seven milestone models are summarized in the figure below.
+The simplest model (t test) is to directly detect the association between a phenotype (y) and markers (Si) one at a time, where i=1 to m, and m is number of markers.
 When a cofactor, such as population structure (Q) is introduced through a general linear model (GLM), the cofactor may not only account residuals (e) partially, but also adjust some effect that does not belong to the testing markers and consequently reduce false positives.
 The mixed linear model (MLM) applies the same principle by adding individuals' genetic effects as random cofactor effects with variance structure defined by the kinship (K) among individuals.
 In both Q or Q+K models, Q and K stay the same.
 There are no cofactors that are adjusted by the marker tests.